guayabas/Add_Skirt_To_STL_Solution/README.md

 ```
 </details>

-And voila, that will be the code to load an STL file (in practice any other format of a polygonal mesh).
+And voila, that will be the code to load an STL file (in practice any other format of a 3D model like OBJ, FBX, etc.).
 It is worth noticing that

 1. When fetching the normal of a vertex we are normalizing it via `glm::normalize()`.
-For just loading the geometry that is irrelevant but I need those normals to be unit length for a later part so better to do it as soon as possible.
+For just loading the geometry that is irrelevant but I need those normals to be unit length for a later section so better to do it as soon as possible.
 2. The collection of connectivity is supposing to have **triangular face** since it is collecting 3 indices per face.
 This could be not entirely true but Assimp tries to *protect* such via the flag `aiProcess_Triangulate`.
 I could also write code there to decide what happens if a face has more than 3 indices (like a quad for example) but that is out of the scope of the task.

 Everything good but how do I know the dimensions of the object?
 Well, a common way to solve such is to find the **axis aligned bounding box**.
-For such the implementation is simple, just traverse all vertices and keep the max and min in each direction
+For such, the implementation is simple, just traverse all vertices and keep the max and min in each direction
 <details><summary> Show Code </summary>

 ```Cpp